Alwin-sabu-2006/Spam-Core/README.md

 # SpamDetect AI - Intelligent Spam & Ham Classifier

 SpamDetect AI is a fully functional, professional, and responsive web application that detects spam in text messages (SMS and emails) using statistical machine learning.
-It is built as a complete client-server decoupled architecture where model training is performed offline in Python, and real-time inference runs entirely in the browser using JavaScript.
+It is built as a complete client-server decoupled architecture where model training is performed offline in Python, and real-time inference runs entirely in the browser using JavaScript.It is built with the help of AI

 ## Features